 8. The requirements in this Statement are applicable to members' compliance with the CPD requirements for CPD reporting periods beginning on or after 1 December 2007.
-The Statement may be adopted for CPD reporting period ending on 30 November 2007.

 Access to CPD

 - 9. The Institute will facilitate access to CPD opportunities and resources to assist members in meeting their responsibilities for lifelong learning. - 10.
 The Institute will provide relevant CPD programmes for members and facilitate access to programmes offered by others, encompassing all learning methods.
 However, members are not restricted to the Institute's learning activities to meet their CPD requirements.